Grunet/openfeature-for-denodeploy/MAINTENANCE.md

    - In `.devcontainer/Dockerfile`
    - In `.github/workflows/ci.yaml`
    - In `.github/workflows/publish.yaml`
+   - In `examples/attribute-targeting/updateFlagDefinitionsInKv.yaml`
 2. Github Actions runner version
    - In `.github/workflows/ci.yaml`
    - In `.github/workflows/publish.yaml`
+   - In `examples/attribute-targeting/updateFlagDefinitionsInKv.yaml`
 3. 3rd Party Github Actions
    - In `.github/workflows/ci.yaml`
    - In `.github/workflows/publish.yaml`
+   - In `examples/attribute-targeting/updateFlagDefinitionsInKv.yaml`
 4. Library dependencies
    - In `./src/deps.ts`
+   - In `./src/client.test.ts`
    - In `./src/integration.test.ts`

 The emphasis should be on keeping up-to-date with major version changes (to stay